 Turn on your computer and press <Delete> to enter BIOS Setup during the POST.
-To create RAID, go to Peripherals and set GSATA Controller on the Marvell ATA Controller Configuration submenu to RAID Mode (Figure 2).
+Go to Peripherals and set Onboard eSATA Controller to Enabled.
+To create RAID, enter the Marvell ATA Controller Configuration submenu and set GSATA Controller to RAID Mode (Figure 2).
 If you do not want to create RAID, set this item to IDE Mode or AHCI Mode.